-Bizagi Studio provides a collaborative environment where you and co-workers can work simultaneously on the implementation of processes.
+Bizagi Studio provides a collaborative environment where you and your teammates can work simultaneously on the implementation of processes.

 Teamwork collaboration features